w3f/Grants-Program/applications/papi-simulator.md

 **Relevant Prior Work:**
 We have already constructed the initial version of the Polkadot API Playground (PAPI Simulator) that facilitates the execution of pre-defined examples and visualization of their outputs.
 The codebase is available at: https://github.com/developerfred/papi-simulator and a live demo is accessible at: https://papi-simulator.aipop.fun

-This existing work represents a significant investment of time and resources for which we're requesting partial retroactive funding of $1,500 as part of this application.

 **UI Mockups:**
 The interface will feature a three-panel layout:
 - Code editor (utilizing Monaco) for writing React/TypeScript